carj/pyPreservica/docs/index.rst

 .. warning::
-    Unlike the entity API above the interfaces for the content API are subject to change.
+    Unlike the Entity API above the interfaces for the content API are subject to change.

 The content API client is created using ::